malrase/malrase.github.io/source/city-guides/europe/prague/index.markdown

 <a name="Things-to-Do"></a>
 ### Things to Do

+I've [written](/blog/2014/07/01/prague) about tourist-y things to do (and some to not do).
+I'd highly recommend doing the [Rick Steves City Walk Tour](https://www.ricksteves.com/watch-read-listen/audio/audio-tours/eastern-europe).
+You see all the main sights and get some historical info.

+I didn't care for [Prague Castle](http://en.wikipedia.org/wiki/Prague_castle) or the other super-touristy stuff we did.
+What I enjoyed most was looking up concerts or events via [expats.cz](http://www.expats.cz/entertainment/) and going to those.
+You get a nice dose of culture, and the buildings/areas they're in are usually just as opulent as a tourist trap.

+Aside from that, I'd suggest picking a church, synagogue, museum, or whatever, and walk there.
+Wander through the streets and take in all the architecture.
+It's extremely rewarding and in the Old Town, difficult to find anywhere that isn't gorgeous.

 <a name="Bars"></a>
 ### Bars

+Beer is everywhere, and it's extremely cheap.
+You can easily get a pint for $1.30, and I'm sure even that would be considered expensive in some parts.

+There's a fair amount of Czech wine (usually from the [Moravia region](http://en.wikipedia.org/wiki/Moravia)), and places usually have a house white and red.
+It's pretty good stuff, and I'd recommend drinking some while you're here, as I don't think I've seen it in many other places.

 The level of cocktail competency in Prague is far, far higher than most other European cities we've visited.
 However there are a number of over-hyped bars too.
 I've listed places we've been to by my ranking, from highest to lowest, so if you're visiting Prague... start at the top and work your way down.
 I also made a [handy map](https://mapsengine.google.com/map/edit?mid=zSa_dTkSRnX0.k-PlCRk2mXRs).